A wedding tradition that’ll always have Southerners ready to pull out their pocketbooks.

 Every wedding comes with its fair share of cost cutting, even when Mama’s big wedding dreams are at stake.
 Once wedding bills start trickling in, you might have to fight to keep those beautiful blush and bashful bouquets a priority as the family starts slashing price tags.
 Though each bride has her own thoughts on where to splurge and where to save based one her own wedding day dreams, there is one tradition Southern families will always pull out their purses for: the bridal portrait.

-These days, a once stuffy feeling session where the bride sat still and posed in a studio has transformed into a day of doting on the bride in ways only Mama could imagine…and it often comes with a price.
+These days, a once stuffy feeling session where the bride posed in a studio has transformed into a day of doting on the bride in ways only Mama could imagine…and it often comes with a price.
 Southern brides get to go full on supermodel as photographers position them in just the right way in front of beautiful gardens and churches.
 It’s a day all about the bride before the Big Day, with all eyes on her as she poses solo in her full wedding ensemble.

 WATCH: What Makes a Wedding Dress Expensive?